 The Stanford MBA Future Leaders Program is a three-day residential event hosted by the Stanford Graduate School of Business and corporate sponsors in the San Francisco Bay Area that introduces college students from diverse backgrounds to an MBA education and post-MBA career opportunities.
 You will experience life as a Stanford GSB student as you live on campus, participate in the classroom, engage in various innovation and leadership activities, and gain exposure to the GSB and Bay Area communities.

-The inaugural Stanford MBA Future Leaders Program takes place at Stanford GSB in August 2017.
-There is no program or application fee, and the generosity of individuals, corporations, and foundations covers all transportation costs to and from the program (including airfare), as well as lodging and food during the program for program participants.
+The second-annual Stanford MBA Future Leaders Program takes place at Stanford GSB in August 2017.
+There is no program or application fee, and the generosity of individuals, corporations, and foundations covers lodging and food during the program for program participants.
 A limited amount of funds is available to help cover travel expenses to and from the program.

 Future Leaders Program at a Glance

-- Class Immersion Experience: Experience the academic life of a MBA student by participating in classes with Stanford GSB faculty.
+- Class Immersion Experience: Experience the academic life of an MBA student by participating in classes with Stanford GSB faculty.
 You will dive into a case study and examine a real business issue.

 - Design Thinking Exercise: Learn about the Stanford d.School’s design thinking approach to create innovative solutions to problems impacting the world.
 In this hands-on workshop, you will have the opportunity to work on real-world problems using this methodology.

 - Career Design Workshop: Work with the GSB Career Management Center to plan the next steps for your career after college.
-Our career advisors will help you build and practice a key skill in landing a great role: networking!
+Our career advisors will help you build and practice key skills in landing a great role.